Lulo Fruit: An Easy Guide To The Exotic Colombian Fruit

 Lulada, the traditional Colombian beverage, is made by mixing together water, sugar, and lulo fruit, while Champus, a drink popular in southwest Colombia, is made by mixing lulo fruit with pineapple, corn, panela, cinnamon, cloves, and orange tree leaves.

-Now that you know of the so many ways to enjoy this citrus-like fruit, let’s see if it possesses any risk of side effects or allergies.
+Now that you know of the many ways to enjoy this citrus-like fruit, let’s see if it possesses any risk of side effects or allergies.

 Possible Side Effects Of Lulo Fruit